Not All Green Tea is Created Equal…

 Lu An Gua Pian Green Tea

 Some of us here at Lost Empire Herbs really like tea.
-One of us is considered to be obsessed and a down and dirty tea addict, in fact!
-That’s okay though because, through him, all of us are drinking more and more teas.
+In fact, one of us is considered to be an obsessed, downright dirty tea addict!
+That’s okay though, because of him, all of us are drinking more teas.

 Lu An Gua Pian has a reputation as one of the top ten famous Chinese teas and was a tribute tea for centuries.

 Tribute tea or Gong Cha was consumed by Chinese emperors.
-These teas have had a significant influence on the course of Chinese tea history.
+This tea has had a significant influence on the course of Chinese tea history.

 Another distinguishing feature of this type of tea is that the pickers only remove one leaf for processing.
 No buds are including in this, resulting in a cleaner finish upon drinking.